Our programs deliver health protection and promotion, disease prevention.

 Disease prevention – facility inspections

-We inspect places like spas and tanning salons, recreational facilities and child care locations to reduce the risk of outbreaks and illnesses.
+We inspect places like restaurants and food locations, spas, tanning salons, recreational facilities, and child care locations to reduce the risk of outbreaks and illnesses.

 Learn more about our facility inspections, and view inspection results.